 Located just over 2.5 hours North of Toronto via Hwy 400-N & 118-W, Port Carling is located centrally within the Muskoka Lakes Region, and houses the area’s municipal offices.
 Situated along the Indian River, it not only touches the shores of Silver Lake and Mirror Lake, but it’s locks are the connection point between Lake Muskoka and Lake Rosseau.

-Port Carling Real Estate
+Discover Port Carling Real Estate

-With its central Muskoka Lakes location and close proximity to four major lakes, Port Carling homes for sale are the perfect location for those looking for a more laid-back rural getaway from urban life.
+With its central Muskoka Lakes location and close proximity to four major lakes, Port Carling homes for sale are the perfect option for those looking for a more laid-back rural getaway from urban life.

 Port Carling offers a wide variety of exceptional waterfront properties in a beautiful setting.
 Enchanting old Muskoka cottages mix with spectacular luxury lake houses along the countless miles of shoreline.

-Charming older properties feature rustic cottage decor, with modern updated kitchens and bathrooms.
+When it comes to real estate in Port Carling, charming older properties feature rustic cottage decor, with modern updated kitchens and bathrooms.
 Expect to see well-maintained grounds, functional shops and boat houses, and beautiful docks and patios with the obligatory Muskoka lounge chairs.